 Eat some red ginseng.

 According to a 2014 study in Food & Function, red ginseng can speed up the elimination of alcohol molecules from your bloodstream.
 So if you’ve had a lot of alcohol on any given night, be sure to pop a tablet before bed or stew up a cup of red ginseng tea.
 When you wake up, you’ll feel surprisingly sprightly.
 Plus, as a bonus, the stuff is widely thought of as a natural male enhancement supplement.
-And if that’s what you’re really looking for, you should also consider slating into your diet the 7 Magical Foods That Will Supercharge Your Libido.

 Make this mysterious mixture.